 To achieve excellence, field medical teams must adopt new ways of working, from their tools to their priorities.
 Their leaders must understand the competencies now needed in MSLs, and support and empower them to deliver the personalized engagement that KOLs want.
 To accelerate the transformation of your field medical operations with strategy, data, and technology, contact Veeva Business Consulting.
-Veeva Business Consulting combines commercial and medical expertise with Veeva's proprietary data and technology to deliver better business focused solutions for our customers.

-Copyright © 2025 Veeva Systems.
+Copyright © 2024 Veeva Systems.
 All rights reserved.
 Veeva and the Veeva logo are registered trademarks of Veeva Systems.
 Veeva Systems owns other registered and unregistered trademarks.
 Other names used herein may be trademarks of their respective owners.